Same-sex marriage in Mexico City: Opposition

 The National Action Party issued a statement calling the same-sex marriage bill "an electoral ploy by the PRD that mocks and abuses the LGBT community".
-The Roman Catholic Church strongly opposed the law when it was taken up by the city Legislative Assembly, by calling same-sex marriage, among other things, "immoral", saying marriage must hold the promise of procreation, something that is possible only between a man and a woman.
-Armando Martínez Gómez, president of a Catholic attorneys group, called on Head of Government Marcelo Ebrard to veto the bill, which Martínez noted went further than the city executive had intended when legislators removed a clause that would have forbidden adoption.
+The Roman Catholic Church strongly opposed the law when it was taken up by the Legislative Assembly, by calling same-sex marriage, among other things, "immoral", saying that marriage must hold the promise of procreation, "something that is possible only between a man and a woman".
+Armando Martínez Gómez, the president of a Catholic attorneys group, called on Head of Government Marcelo Ebrard to veto the bill, which Martínez Gómez noted went further than the city executive had intended when legislators removed a clause that would have forbidden adoption.